PIH/petl/README.md

           actionIfExists: "drop"  # Optional.
 Values you can specify are "drop" and "dropIfChanged".
 Default is to leave the table unchanged if it already exists.
 ```

+# Monitoring Jobs and REST API

+A basic REST API exists that enables one to view job executions and to re-execute failed executions.
+The designed use cases are as follows:
+Note that this REST API exists at the port configured as the server.port in application.yml.

+**GET /execution**

+This returns an array of job executions that have been executed at the top level (i.e. not nested within other executions).

+**GET /execution/{uuid}**

+This returns the job execution object with the given uuid, including it's configuration and status.

+**GET /execution/{uuid}/children**

+This returns an array of job executions that have the job execution with the given uuid as a parent.
+The idea is that you'd first identify top-level executions, and then use this end-point to drill down into further
+nested "child" executions.

+**POST /execution/{uuid}**

+Posting to a particular existing job execution endpoint will re-execute this job (and any nested child jobs) that
+have a status other than SUCCEEDED.
+The purpose of this is to enable re-executing a failed job or all of the failed jobs
+that are nested in a top-level job without needing to re-execute every job from scratch.

 # Developer Reference

 ## Building